texta-tk/texta-tk.github.io/sphinx/source/workflow.rst

 Date conversion preprocessor converts date field values to correct Texta date format.
 Texta predicts the current format of the date based on the language.
 If we have a date field, we add the field to get data from and choose the language in which the data format is written.

-Text Tagger preprocessor tags documents with Texta Text Taggers previously trained on other documents.
+Text Tagger preprocessor tags documents with Texta Text Tagger's tag previously trained on other documents.
 If we already have a :ref:`tagger trained <classificationmanager>` we can choose to tag the text with it while importing.
 Don't forget to add the field to get data from.

 Multilingual preprocessor identifies the language of the text and extracts the facts (for example, addresses and the names of organisations, personas and locations) with what we can later work.
 So far it supports Estonian, Russian and English.
 If we choose the preprocessor we add the field to get data from.